csutherl/payslip2budget/README.md

 ## 🧠 Future Plans

-- You could eventually let users supply custom formatters via plugins or JSON templates
+- Let users supply custom formatters via plugins or JSON templates
-- Support upload or sync endpoints (like direct Monarch or YNAB API sync)
 - Support for non-ADP payslips
 - Configurable category mapping

 ## TODOs
 - update date to the check date if its not it
-- figure out how to identify state vs federal witholdings
 - match total deductions to the gross - net amount to confirm all lines are captured
 - allow for batching pdfs in a directory to generate transactions for multiple payslips